Smorkster/Scriptmenu/README.md

 <br>

 ### Module FileOps
+Is imported with:

+    Import-Module "$( $args[0] )\Modules\FileOps.psm1" -Force -ArgumentList $args[1]

-This module is the most used, since it contains functions for handling files for input/output/log.
+This module is the one most used, since it contains functions for handling files for input/output/log.
+The module also loads any localization file created for scripts.
+If there is a psd1-file with the same name and under the same folder structure as the calling script, the module will load the file and export the data in a hashtable named $msgTable.
+From this, scripts can retrieve the text strings.

 #### Function *WriteLog*
 Writes to logfile for operations in scripts.
 It writes to a file with path based on year, month and with the same name as the script that is calling.